pavel-demin/red-pitaya-notes/sdr-receiver.md

 paste(as.character(h), collapse=", ")
 {% endhighlight %}

-To get an idea of the combined (CIC and FIR) filter response, the following figure shows the FFT display from the SDR# program when Red Pitaya inputs are not connected to anything and the SDR# filtering is switched off:
+To get an idea of the combined (CIC and FIR) filter response, the following figure shows a 128k FFT display from the SDR# program when Red Pitaya inputs are not connected to anything and the SDR# filtering is switched off:

 ![Filter response]({{ "/img/no-signal.png" | prepend: site.baseurl }})

 The [projects/sdr_receiver](https://github.com/pavel-demin/red-pitaya-notes/tree/master/projects/sdr_receiver) directory contains one Tcl file [block_design.tcl](https://github.com/pavel-demin/red-pitaya-notes/blob/master/projects/sdr_receiver/block_design.tcl) that instantiates, configures and interconnects all the needed IP cores.

-The [projects/sdr_receiver/multicast](https://github.com/pavel-demin/red-pitaya-notes/tree/master/projects/sdr_receiver/multicast) directory contains two C programs  [sdr_ctrl.c](https://github.com/pavel-demin/red-pitaya-notes/blob/master/projects/sdr_receiver/multicast/sdr_ctrl.c) and [sdr_data.c](https://github.com/pavel-demin/red-pitaya-notes/blob/master/projects/sdr_receiver/multicast/sdr_data.c).

-The I/Q data stream (2 x 32 bit x 100 kSPS = 6.1 Mbit/s) is transmitted by the `sdr_data` program via IP multicast.
-The `sdr_ctrl` program receives multicast packets containing control commands and frequency of the sine and cosine waves used for the I/Q demodulation.
+The [projects/sdr_receiver/multicast](https://github.com/pavel-demin/red-pitaya-notes/tree/master/projects/sdr_receiver/multicast) directory contains one C program [sdr-receiver.c](https://github.com/pavel-demin/red-pitaya-notes/blob/master/projects/sdr_receiver/multicast/sdr-receiver.c).
+This program transmits the I/Q data stream (2 x 32 bit x 100 kSPS = 6.1 Mbit/s) via IP multicast and receives multicast packets containing control commands and frequency of the sine and cosine waves used for the I/Q demodulation.
 By default, the multicast address is `239.0.0.39`, the port number for the control commands and for the frequency information is `1001`, the port number for the I/Q data stream is `1002`.

 User interface
 -----